-Our board of directors has established a compensation committee of the board of directors.
-Ms. Peters (Chair) and Mr. Chung serve as members of our compensation committee.
+Prior to the consummation of this offering, we will establish a compensation committee of the board of directors.
+Ms. Peters (Chair) and Mr. Chung will serve as members of our compensation committee.
 Under the NASDAQ listing standards and applicable SEC rules, we are required to have at least two members of the compensation committee, all of whom must be independent.
 Ms. Peters and Mr. Chung are independent.